fffonion/lua-resty-openssl/README.md

 ### name:add

+Returns `true` if table is an instance of `extension`.
+Returns `false` otherwise.

 Compatibility
 ====

-Although only a small combinations of CPU arch and OpenSSL version is tested, the library should function well as long as the linked OpenSSL library is API compatible.
-This means the same name of function is exported with same argument types.
+Although only a small combinations of CPU arch and OpenSSL version are tested, the library should function well as long as the linked OpenSSL library is API compatible.
+This means the same name of functions are exported with same argument types.

-For OpenSSL 1.0.2 series users however, ABI compatibility must be ensured as some struct members are accessed directly, meaning they are calculated to offset in assembly.
+For OpenSSL 1.0.2 series however, ABI compatibility must be ensured as some struct members are accessed directly, meaning they are accessed by memory offset in assembly.

 If you plan to use this library on an untested version of OpenSSL (like custom builds or pre releases), [this](https://abi-laboratory.pro/index.php?view=timeline&l=openssl) can be a good source to consult.